Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 The original code was written before `const` and `let` were available.
 Using `const` and `let` will improve performance, catch errors, and make your intent more clear.

-Updating variable declarations will require you to look at each variable and examine it's scope and figure out whether the variable should be mutable or immutable.
+Updating variable declarations will require you to look at each variable and examine its scope and figure out whether the variable should be mutable or immutable.

 Remember `const` and `let` are not hoisted!
 This effects `var OregonH` which appears at the top of each file!
 This is shared across all files it will need to use the `var` declaration!